ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Server information, including:

-  * type of server - e.g. "finder", "push-mailbox"
+  * Type of server - e.g. "finder", "push-mailbox"
-  * total servers - (optional) if list of servers is not provided then this value must be present or it will be assumed a value of "1"
+  * Total servers - (optional) if list of servers is not provided then this value must be present or it will be assumed a value of "1"
-  * list of servers - (optional) if list of servers is provided then the list contains:
+  * List of servers - (optional) if list of servers is provided then the list contains:
-    * server ID - the server ID to fetch
+    * Server ID - the server ID to fetch

 ### Returns